dreamportdev/Osdev-Notes/02_Architecture/04_GDT.md

 Usually these selectors are for code (CS) and data (DS, SS), which tell the cpu where it's allowed to fetch instructions from, and what regions of memory it can read/write to.
 There are other selectors, for example the first entry in the GDT must be all zeroes (called the null descriptor).

 The null selector is mainly used for edge cases, and is usually treated as 'ignore segmentation', although it can lead to #GP faults if certain instructions are issued.
-Its usage only occurs with more advanced parts of x86, so you'll known to look out for it.
+Its usage only occurs with more advanced parts of x86, so we'll known to look out for it.

 The code and data descriptors are what they sound like: the code descriptor tells the cpu what region of memory it can fetch instructions from, and how to interpret them.
 Code selectors can be either 16-bit or 32-bit, or if running in long mode 64-bit or 32-bit.

-To illustrate this point, you could run 32 bit code in 2 ways:
+To illustrate this point, is possible to run 32 bit code in 2 ways:
 - in long mode, with a compatability (32-bit) segment loaded.
 Paging is required to be used here as we're in long mode (4 or 5 levels used), and segmentation is also enabled due to compatability mode.
 SSE/SSE2 and various other long mode features are always available too.
 - in protected mode, with a 32-bit segment loaded.
 Segmentation is mandatory here, and paging is optional (available as 2 or 3 levels).
 SSE/SSE2 is an optional cpu extension, and may not be supported.

 ### GDT Changes in Long Mode

-Long mode throws away most of the uses of descriptors (segmentation), instead only using descriptors for determining the current ring to operate in (ring 0 = kernel with full hardware access, ring 3 = user, limimted access, rings 1/2 generally unused) and the current bit-width of the cpu.
+Long mode throws away most of the uses of descriptors (segmentation), instead only using descriptors for determining the current ring to operate in (_ring 0 = kernel_ with full hardware access, _ring 3 = user_, limited access, rings 1/2 generally unused) and the current bit-width of the cpu.

 The cpu treats all segments as having a base of 0, and an infinite limit.
 Meaning all of memory is visible from every segment.

 ## Terminology

-- Descriptor: an entry in the GDT (can also refer to the LDT/local descriptor table, or IDT).
+- _Descriptor_: an entry in the GDT (can also refer to the LDT/local descriptor table, or IDT).
-- Selector: byte offset into the GDT, refers to a descriptor.
+- _Selector_: byte offset into the GDT, refers to a descriptor.
 The lower 3 bits contain some extra fields, see below.
-- Segment: the region of memory described by the base address and limit of a descriptor.
+- _Segment_: the region of memory described by the base address and limit of a descriptor.
-- Segment Register: where the currently in use segments are stored.
+- _Segment Register_: where the currently in use segments are stored.
 These have a visible portion (the selector loaded), and an invisible portion which contains the cached base and limit fields.

 The various segment registers:

-- CS: Code selector, defines where instructions can be fetched from.
+- _CS_: Code selector, defines where instructions can be fetched from.
-- DS: Data selector, where general memory access can happen.
+- _DS_: Data selector, where general memory access can happen.
-- SS: Stack selector, where push/pop operations can happen.
+- _SS_: Stack selector, where push/pop operations can happen.
-- ES: Extra selector, intended for use with string operations, no specific purpose.
+- _ES_: Extra selector, intended for use with string operations, no specific purpose.
-- FS: F selector, no specific purpose.
+- _FS_: F selector, no specific purpose.
 Sys V ABI uses it for thread local storage.
-- GS: G selector, no specific purpose.
+- _GS_: G selector, no specific purpose.
 Sys V ABI uses it for process local storage, commonly used for cpu-local storage in kernels due to `swapgs` instruction.

-When using a selector to refer to a GDT descriptor, you'll also need to specify the ring you're trying to access.
+When using a selector to refer to a GDT descriptor, we'll also need to specify the ring we're trying to access.
 This exists for legacy reasons to solve a few edge cases that have been solved in other ways.
-If you need to use these mechanisms, you'll know, otherwise the default (setting to zero) is fine.
+If we will need to use these mechanisms, we'll know, otherwise the default (setting to zero) is fine.
 Constructing a segment selector is done like so:

 ```c